-An event can be defined as an engagement, development or stewardship activity, intended for UW alumni, donors and prospects.
-Events typically necessitate vendor contracting, logistical arrangements, procuring facilities, food and beverage arrangements, ground transportation, technical support, etc. Events often require several months of significant advanced planning.
+An event can be defined as an engagement, development, or stewardship activity intended for UW alumni, donors, and prospects.
+Events typically necessitate vendor contracting, logistical arrangements, procurement of facilities, food and beverage arrangements, ground transportation, technical support, etc. Events often require several months of significant advanced planning.

-Examples of events include: Chancellor’s lunch, a building dedication/groundbreaking, Bascom Hill Society Fall event, Homecoming pre-game tailgates or a major gift recognition celebration.
+Examples of events include: Chancellor’s Lunch, a building dedication/groundbreaking, Bascom Hill Society Fall Event, Homecoming pregame tailgates, and major gift recognition celebrations.

-The WFAA only provides event and registration services for events that contribute to the shared advancement mission of the university and the WFAA.
-The expectation is that supported events contribute to the overall advancement of the sponsoring school, college or department.
+The Wisconsin Foundation and Alumni Association (WFAA) only provides event and registration services for events that contribute to the shared advancement mission of the university and WFAA.
+The expectation is that supported events contribute to the overall advancement of the sponsoring school, college, or department.

-If the WFAA provides event services, it is required that all event planning, legal review and financial disbursement functions become the sole responsibility of the WFAA.
-The WFAA is unable to provide event services for any event where the primary responsibility of payments for expenditures is the responsibility of the university or where the WFAA is unable to exert complete control over the event planning, legal review and financial disbursement functions.
-The WFAA is unable to provide event services for any event where planning is already in progress, i.e. contracts have been executed or the event date does not allow for adequate support due to immediacy or capacity of the WFAA’s Events team.
+If WFAA provides event services, it is required that all event planning, legal review, and financial disbursement functions become the sole responsibility of WFAA.
+WFAA is unable to provide event services for any event in which the primary responsibility of payments for expenditures is the responsibility of the university or in which WFAA is unable to exert complete control over the event planning, legal review, and financial disbursement functions.
+WFAA is unable to provide event services for any event for which planning is already in progress, i.e., contracts have been executed or the event date does not allow for adequate support due to immediacy or capacity of WFAA’s events team.

-The WFAA events services does not extend to activities that are primarily administrative in nature and do not require formal contracts, legal review or comprehensive event professional services.
-Examples might include: departmental meetings for faculty and staff, small (1-20) group meal reservations or occasions where the audience is primarily the campus community and/or students.
+WFAA event services do not extend to activities that are primarily administrative in nature and do not require formal contracts, legal review, or comprehensive professional event services.
+Examples include: departmental meetings for faculty and staff, small group (1–20 people) meals, or occasions where the audience is primarily the campus community and/or students.

-The WFAA registration services can be provided for campus driven events that meet the eligibility requirements listed below.
+WFAA registration services can be provided for campus-driven events that meet the eligibility requirements listed below.
 These services are available even if WFAA event services are not being used.

-The Events and Registration teams welcome the opportunity to answer questions and provide clarification at firstname.lastname@example.org.
+WFAA’s events and registration teams welcome the opportunity to answer questions and provide clarification.
+Please route your inquiry to our Engaging Supporters page.

 - To be eligible to use WFAA event services:

-- If the activity is eligible for WFAA events services, it is necessary that:
+- If the activity is eligible for WFAA event services, it is necessary that:

 - There is identified WFAA staff leadership and leadership from the campus unit to provide guidance and make decisions about the activity.

-- If there is a gift component to the event registration it must meet the criteria stated on the Gift Processing policies document.
+- If there is a gift component to the event registration, it must meet the criteria stated in WFAA’s Gift and Fund Management policies.

 - Confirm with the campus unit business office: